vvvar/PeakEater/README.md

 ## About

 PeakEater is a free, easy to use waveshaping plugin.
 PeakEater lets you choose between different [waveshaping](https://en.wikipedia.org/wiki/Waveshaper) [functions](https://en.wikipedia.org/wiki/Sigmoid_function) to clip everything above ceiling level.
-Therefore, you can boost overall volume of your track safely without worying that some nasty peak would go above maximum allowed volume level of your DAW.
-It supports variours <a href="#features">features</a> such as multiple clipping types, oversampling and visualizations of clipping process that aims to make clipping easy and fun.
+Therefore, you can boost overall volume of your track safely without worrying that some nasty peak would go above maximum allowed volume level of your DAW.
+It supports various <a href="#features">features</a> such as multiple clipping types, oversampling and visualizations of clipping process that aims to make clipping easy and fun.

 ## Features